Joystream/helpdesk/roles/council-members/README.md

 You can vote as many times as you like, for any Applicant (including yourself).

 **Important Notes**
-When you submit a Vote, a `Random salt` will be generated for you, and only a `Hash` of the vote will be broadcast and stored on chain.
+When you submit a Vote, a `Random salt` will be generated for you, and only a `Hash` of the vote will be broadcast and stored on a chain.
 This means:
 - no one will know who you voted for, or how much you staked
 - unless this hash is "revealed" during the [Revealing](#revealing) stage, the vote will not count
 - unless you save the `Random salt` somewhere, you will only be able to "reveal" your vote if:
   - you use the same key, computer and browser - without clearing local storage.
   - if you save the `Random salt`, you only need the key
 - if you voted for one or more active CMs, you can "re-use" your voting stake from the last election cycle
-- this means that you if you staked 10k JOY voting an one or more current CMs, and have 5k "free" balance, you can stake 15k for voting
+- this means that you if you staked 10k JOY voting a one or more current CMs, and have 5k "free" balance, you can stake 15k for voting

 ### Revealing
 As soon as the `Voting` stage closes, the `Revealing` stage begins.
 As stated before, only when a vote is "revealed" will it become public, and count.